Biblical Latin Angel Names

 Forms such as Gabrihel may appear depending on edition and spelling tradition.

-Best label: biblical angel name in Latin transmission.
+Best label: Gabriel is a Hebrew-rooted angel name the Vulgate carries into Latin.
 Origin caution: not Latin-origin.

 Interpretation should start with the text before moving into later devotional meaning.
 That source habit also protects comparisons with biblical Greek angel names.